 So while it was true that before COVID19 you were able to access and swim with the turtles in Akumal without paying.
 This is no longer the case while Quintana Roo is still under the orange traffic light.
 The only way to swim with the turtles is to book a tour with a registered tour company or stay in one of the neighboring hotels, like the Akumal Bay Resort or Secrets Akumal.

 Everything You Need To Know About The Akumal Turtles

 Akumal means the earth of the turtle.
 This beautiful bay is their home and they have been there for far longer than us!

 The most common sea turtles you will find in Akumal are green sea turtles.
 They live in the bay while they are still juveniles.
-Think of Akumal like middle school for Turtles.
+Think of Akumal as a middle school for Turtles.
 The bay is full of teenage turtles who live here until they become adults.
-At this point they will leave the bay for the open water to find a mate.
+At this point, they will leave the bay for the open water to find a mate.

 Akumal Bay provides these young turtles with everything they need to reach adulthood.
-The U shaped bay and coral reef provides them with shelter, with the reef protecting everything inside the bay itself.
-Because of this protection most predators stay outside of the reef.
+The U-shaped bay and coral reef provide them with shelter, with the reef protecting everything inside the bay itself.
+Because of this protection, most predators stay outside of the reef.